2020 Toyota 200 presented by Crosley Brands: Qualifying

-Qualifying was held on Saturday, September 19, at 1:30 PM EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
+Qualifying was held on Saturday, September 19, at 1:30 p.m.
+EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.

 Ty Gibbs of Joe Gibbs Racing would win the pole, setting a time of 15.685 and an average speed of 114.759 mph.